 Not About Nightingales, the recently unearthed, early Tennessee Williams work, will end its run at Circle in the Square on June 13, two weeks shy of its projected closing date of June 27.
 The prison drama, which starred Corin Redgrave, was up for several Tonys included best play, but took home only the set design prize.
 It will have played 13 previews and 124 performances.

+Night Must Fall, the Broadway chiller starring Matthew Broderick, will close June 27 at the Helen Hayes Theatre, where it opened April 20 after an initial run at the Lyceum Theatre.
 The play tells of a psychopathic bellboy and the spell he casts on several women in an English country house.
 The show began previews on Feb.
-2 and opened March 8 at the Lyceum, with a cast of Broderick, Pamela J. Gray (later replaced by J. Smith Cameron), Judy Parfitt, Michael Countryman (Nine Armenians), Seana Kofoed, Patricia Kilgarriff and Peter McRobbie.
+2 and opened March 8 at the Lyceum, with a cast of Broderick, Pamela J. Gray (later replaced by J. Smith Cameron), Judy Parfitt, Michael Countryman ( Nine Armenians), Seana Kofoed, Patricia Kilgarriff and Peter McRobbie.

 The Lonesome West, meanwhile, will close up shop on June 13.
 The Martin McDonagh play went home empty-handed from the Tonys, doing far worse than McDonagh's 1998 Broadway contender, The Beauty Queen of Leenane, a multiple Tony winner.